IBM-EPBL/IBM-Project-18403-1659684750/README.md

 **Project Objectives**

- Know fundamental concepts and techniques of transfer learning like Xception.
+	Know fundamental concepts and techniques of transfer learning like Xception.

- Gain a broad understanding of image data.
+	Gain a broad understanding of image data.

- Know how to pre-process/clean the data using different data pre-processing techniques.
+	Know how to pre-process/clean the data using different data pre-processing techniques.

- Know how to build a web application using the Flask framework.
+	Know how to build a web application using the Flask framework